LaunchCodeEducation/liftoff-curriculum/content/project-planning/exercises/_index.md

 ## Project Idea Outlines

 The final outcome of this class is a functional team project.
-We need to be able to start working on our team project in the first studio.
+You need to be able to start working on our team project in the first studio.
 Please come to class prepared and ready to work.

 **Submit 2-3 project outlines before you meet for your class studio.**  Use the questions below to create your very high-level, big-picture outline of **_each_** project idea.
 The more information you provide, the more your team will have to discuss during studio time.